Elunin culture: Anthropological composition

-Elunino culture bracelet from the grave №16 of the burial ground Teleutskyi Vzvoz-I, 22nd–18th centuries BCE.
+Elunino culture bracelet from the grave No.16 of the burial ground Teleutskyi Vzvoz-I, 22nd–18th centuries BCE.

 The Elunin culture is well-studied, its dating is supported by radiocarbon measurements, the metal production tested and analyzed, animal bones investigated, and produced genetic studies.
 The culture was formed by interaction of migrants, who brought with them tradition of bronze metallurgy and advanced animal husbandry, with the local mix of Caucasoid-Mongoloid substrate.
 According to A. Tishkin, who excavated Elunin monuments, molecular testing points to interaction between migrant Caucasoid ethnic groups and indigenous Mongoloid-Caucasoid mixed populations in the foothills and plains area of the Altai's Upper Ob at the end of the 3rd millennium BCE.

 In general, the migration wave of Andronovo cultural-historical community tribes pushed inhabitants of the Altai-Sayan foothills to the north toward the southern taiga zone, where their physical type (anthropologically ascended to the Southern Eurasian Anthropological Formation) conflated with local tribes (anthropologically ascended to the Northern Eurasian Anthropological Formation) and went on ethnogenesis of the Andronoid cultures.
 The phenotype features of Elunin people are distinctive.
 The Elunin culture developed from the local Bolshemys Eneolithic culture.
 In its formation participated a Caucasoid population of Eastern Mediterranean type, migrants from Central Asia.
 The migration started in the Eneolithic period and continued in the early and advanced bronze periods.
 Another ethnic component was associated with the East, and possibly northern Kazakhstan, they were people with ceramic comb-patch ornamentation, traceable to the nearest early Andronovo tribes of East Kazakhstan.
 Penetration starts in the final stages of the Elunin culture, and coincides with the area of Bolshemys settlements.
 The northern boundary of the penetration lies in the Novosibirsk Oblast.